Hantz509/kit-app-template/README.md

+Schneider USD Viewer App
-I have created a USD viewer app to stream Schneider's 3D scene, you can either use it or create one from scratch by following thee guidelines below.
+I have created a USD viewer app to stream Schneider's 3D scene.
+You can either use the pre-built app or create one from scratch by following the guidelines below.
+Option 1: Use the Pre-built USD Viewer App
-If you wan to use the USD viewer app I have created clone this repo: https://github.com/Hantz509/kit-app-template/tree/Schneider-USD-viewer-app
+If you want to use the USD viewer app I have created:

+Clone this repository: git clone -b Schneider-USD-viewer-app https://github.com/Hantz509/kit-app-template.git

+Navigate to the directory: cd kit-app-template
+Build the application: repo.bat build
+Wait for the build to complete successfully. you will see: BUILD (RELEASE) SUCCEEDED

+Launch the application: repo.bat launch

+Select the streaming viewer:

+Choose: my_company.my_usd_viewer09_15_streaming.kit

+Wait for initialization:

+Wait until you see: app ready
+Note: Initial startup may take 5-8 minutes for shader compilation

+Option 2: Build from Scratch
+If you want to build it from scratch, follow these instructions below:

 # Omniverse Kit App Template